Gone Home

 “Through your exploration, a tale is revealed - this is a story-driven game with a focus on character development and interpersonal moments, with several very rewarding and heartfelt moments along the way.”

-“The character development, the storytelling, the mechanics, and the emotional connection one makes with the characters is extremely impressive, and generally not found in a majority of the big budget games.”
+“The character development, the storytelling, the mechanics, and the emotional connection one makes with the characters is extremely impressive, and generally not found in a majority of the big-budget games.”

-“Since this game is on the short side, there's a lot of plot holes and character development that could be better.”
+“Since this game is on the short side, there's a lot of plot holes and character development which could be better.”

 “The game relays its character development through various notes and letters scattered all over the house; almost all of which are pointless and meaningless.”

-- grinding34 mentions
+- grinding68 mentions

-- 6 % positive mentions
+- 3 % positive mentions

 - 94 % negative mentions

-“You'll need a second life for grinding, but the rewards make it all worthwhile.”
+“You'll need a second life for grinding.”

 “95% of the items you can pick up don't actually have a use, and the lack of a run button makes backtracking through the big, empty house pretty tedious.”